Acts and Regulations

 3(2)For the purposes of section 16 of the Act, a check with the Department of Social Development, criminal record check and vulnerable sector check shall be conducted

-(a) before the person to whom it relates becomes an operator, a staff member, a care provider, a foster parent, a kinship caregiver, an associated person, a person providing care to a child or youth in accordance with an order of the Court, an adoptive parent or a guardian,
+(ix) a person providing care to a child or youth in accordance with an order of the Court,

 (c) when the Minister receives information that may affect the suitability of the person.